gramineproject/gramine/Documentation/performance.rst

 In general, the classical performance-tuning strategies are applicable for Gramine and Exitless multi-threaded workloads.

-Optional CPU features (AVX, AVX512, MPX, PKRU, AMX)
+Optional CPU features (AVX, AVX512, AMX, MPX, PKRU)
 ---------------------------------------------------

 SGX technology allows to specify which CPU features are required to run the SGX enclave.
-Gramine "inherits" this and has the following manifest options:
-``sgx.require_avx``, ``sgx.require_avx512``, ``sgx.require_mpx``,
-``sgx.require_pkru``, ``sgx.require_amx``.
-By default, all of them are set to ``false`` – this means that SGX hardware will allow running the SGX enclave on any system, whether the system has AVX/AVX512/MPX/PKRU/AMX features or not.
+Gramine "inherits" this and has the manifest options for AVX/AVX512/AMX/MPX/PKRU CPU features under ``sgx.cpu_features``.
+By default, all not-security-hardening CPU features (AVX, AVX512, AMX) are set to ``"unspecified"`` -- this means that Gramine will allow running the SGX enclave on any platform, whether the platform has the CPU features or not.

-Gramine typically correctly identifies the features of the underlying platform and propagates the information on AVX/AVX512/MPX/PKRU/AMX inside the enclave and to the application.
-It is recommended to leave these manifest options as-is (set to ``false``).
+Gramine typically correctly identifies the features of the underlying platform and propagates the information on AVX/AVX512/AMX inside the enclave and to the application.
+It is recommended to leave these manifest options as-is (set to ``"unspecified"``).
 However, we observed on some platforms that the graminized application cannot detect these features and falls back to a slow implementation.
 For example, some crypto libraries do not recognize AVX on the platform and use very slow functions, leading to 10-100x overhead over native (we still don't know the reason for this behavior).
-If you suspect this can be your case, enable the features in the manifest, e.g., set ``sgx.require_avx = true``.
+If you suspect this can be your case, enable the features in the manifest, e.g., set ``sgx.cpu_features.avx = "required"``.

+Gramine also allows to explicitly disable CPU features using the ``"disabled"`` keyword -- this disables the corresponding CPU feature inside the SGX enclave even if this CPU feature is available on the system.
+This may improve enclave performance because this CPU feature will *not* be saved and restored during enclave entry/exit.
+But be aware that if the graminized application relies on this CPU feature, the application will crash with "illegal instruction".

 For more information on SGX logic regarding optional CPU features, see the Intel Software Developer Manual, Table 38-3 ("Layout of ATTRIBUTES Structure") under